How to reduce corporate spying

 In addition to knowing what people buy, Amazon also knows where people live, because they provide delivery addresses, and which credit cards they use.
 It knows how old their children are from their baby registries, and who has a cold, right now, from cough syrup ordered for two-hour delivery.
 And the company has been expanding a self-service option for ad agencies and brands to take advantage of its data on shoppers.

 If I would like to avoid Amazon tracking me, I should not use Amazon.
 Here is a list of non-Amazon online shopping.
-Some of these shops probably track us also, but the fact that there are many services means that none of them tracks every single purchase like Amazon does means that there is less information about to for any one entity to monetise.
-The calculus of privacy is up to you of course; Is it worse if many organisations know more about you in separate domains or if one knows everything about you?
+Some of these shops probably track us also, but the fact that there are many services means that none of them tracks every single purchase like Amazon does, which means that there is less information about you for any one entity to monetize.
+The calculus of privacy is up to you of course; Is it worse if many organizations know more about you in separate domains or if one knows everything about you?
 I tend to the latter, plus also I am concerned that Amazon is a badly-behaved monopoly, but YMMV.
-FWIW I shop using a mix of retailers, with lean towards Ebay as my fallback option, but direct-from-supplier where possible.
-I uses depop to find recycled fashion and abebooks to find second hand books.
+FWIW I shop using a mix of retailers, with a lean towards eBay as my fallback option, but direct-from-supplier where possible.

 10 Chat